Doddyblue/stevendodd.github.io/README.md

 ## How to Run This Project
 2. Run the server:
     * Navigate to the server file directory: cd server
-3. Start the server: node server.js
+    * Start the server: node server.js
+3. Start the services
     * Start the stock service: node getstock.js
     * Start the discovery service: node discovery-server.js
     * Start the REST service: node rest-server.js